-1) Click Add.
+1) Click Add in the Binding List section.

-- 2) Enter the MAC Address and IP Address that you want to bind. - 3) Select the check box to enable the entry and click OK.
+- 2) Enter the MAC address and IP address that you want to bind. - 3) Select the check box to enable the entry and click Save.

 Enjoy the internet without worrying about ARP spoofing and ARP attacks.